safaanilatasoy/Titan-Bootstrap-Template/README.md

 # Titan-Bootsrap-Template
- This template created with boostrap v5.1
+ This template created with bootstrap v5.1